-As important as the Declaration itself is, the commitment of Catholic Church authorities and institutions to translate the guidelines in this document into reality in the lives of an million Catholics throughout the world was of even greater importance.
+As important as the Declaration itself is, the commitment of the teachings of Nostva Actete and 1975 Vatreen Guitelines on Catholic Catholic Church authorities and institutions to translate the guidelines in this document into reality in the lives of some 800 million Catholics throughout the world was of even greater importance.
 That commitment was given decisive expression when the American Catholic hierarchy designated a special subcommission on Catholic-Jewish relations charged with the responsibility of implementing the objectives of the Declaration throughout every level of Catholic culture and society.
-The determined action of the Vatican shortly after the Declaration was promulgated which put an end to the veneration of Simon of Trent-that ritual blood libel episode which since the fifteenth century has been celebrated by annual procession through the streets of Trent, repeating an insult to the whole of the Jewish people-was another impressive demonstration of the commitment of the Catholic Church to express in deeds its new attitude of respect and esteem for the Jewish people.
-The instruction given by Cardinal Döpfner of Munich to the organizers of the Oberammergau Passion Play to revise the text so that all anti-Jewish references are removed is another earnest of the Catholic Church's commitment to the uprooting of the sources of anti-Semitism.
-(Tragicaliy, the Oberanni - and passion plays,
+The determined action of the Vatican shortly after the Declaration was promulgated which put an end to the veneration of Simon of Trent--that ritual blood libel episode which since the fifteenth century has been celebrated by annual procession through the streets of Trent, repeating an insult to the whole of the Jewish people -- was another impressive demonstration of the commitment of the Catholic Church to express in deeds its new attitude of respect and esteem for the Jewish people.
+The instruction given by Cardinal Dopfner of Munich to the organizers of the Oberammergau Passion Play to revise the text so that all anti-Jewish references are removed is another earnest of the Catholic Church's commitment to the uprooting of the sources of anti-Semitism.
+(Tragically, the Oberammergau Passion play remains "structurally anti-Semitic," our AJC studies revealed.)

-In the face of the agonizing history that many of the people of the cross had wrought in the transformation of the lews into a cross among the peoples, there should not be too great bafflement or wonder over some of the skepticism of a number of the Jewish people in this country and abroad as to the real meaning of the Vatican Council Declaration to them and their children.
-As long as Father julio de Menvicle of Buenos Aires is allowed by the Gatholic hierarchy to serve as chaplain to a group of young Catholic Fascists who ruthlessly exploit anti-Semitism for their economic and political purposes, as long as hostile references to the Jewish people, Judaism and the synagogue continue to appear in Catholic textbooks, missals, liturgical commentaries, theological dictionaries, and sermons, a great many Jews will continue to view the Vatican Council Declaration as a vain and even hypocritical show.
-Having worked closely with members of the Catholic community both here and abroad, especially in the fields of religious history and religious education, I am deeply persuaded that a vast and irreversible tide of selfpurification and self-correction with regard to the portrayal of Jews and Judaism in the teaching process of the Catholic Church-nor should the Protestants be slighted-is under way and that the fruits of this process are already in evidence.
+In the face of the agonizing history that many of the people of the cross had wrought in the transformation of the Jews into a cross among the peoples, there should not be too great bafflement or wonder over some of the skepticism of a number of the Jewish people in this country and abroad as to the real meaning of the Vatican Council Declaration to them and their children.
+As long as hostile references to the Jewish people, Judaism and the synagogue continue to appear in Catholic textboks, missals, liturgical commentaries, theological dictionaries, sermons, and passion plays, a great many Jews will continue to view the Vatican Council Declaration as a vain and even hypocritical show.
+Having worked closely with members of the Catholic community both here and abroad, especially in the fields of religious history and religious education, I am deeply persuaded that a vast and irreversible tide of self-purification and self-correction with regard to the portrayal of Jews and Judaism in the teaching process of the Catholic Church--nor should the Protestants be slighted--is under way and that the fruits of this process are already in evidence.
 That is not to overlook the hard reality that a great deal more needs to be done before the last weeds of anti-Jewish teaching and anti-Jewish poison are removed.
 But in my judgment, no Jew has a right to belittle the great advances that have been made already.

-I am persuaded that we are now going through a period of transition which will find both Jews and Catholics fumbling and stumbling as they seek to find appropriate new modes of relating to each other in a growing climate of mutual tolerance and esteem.
+persuaded that we are now going through a period of transition which will find both Jews and Catholics fumbling and stumbling as they seek to find appropriate new modes of relating to each other in a growing climate of mutual tolerance and esteem.